rhr/ivy/doc/source/using.rst

 .. image:: _images/plants_fig2.png
     :width: 700

-Here you can see that when all of the labels do not fit on the tree, the plot automatically only draws as many labels as will fit.
+Here you can see that when all of the tip labels do not fit on the tree, the plot automatically only draws as many labels as will fit.

 Let's say we only want to look at the Solanales.
 The ``highlight`` function, combined with the ``find`` function, is very useful when working with large